processone/docs.ejabberd.im/content/admin/guide/mqtt/index.md

 - You get support on solution design for real-time infrastructure and can get help choosing between XMPP and MQTT, from a vendor that has no interest in selling one protocol more than another.

-ejabberd Business Edition offers a different clustering than eCS.
+ejabberd Business Edition offers a different clustering than [](def:eCS).
 Using MQTT with ejabberd Business Edition means you can leverage:

-- The clustering engine of eBE will be used for the MQTT service.
+- The clustering engine of [](def:eBE) will be used for the MQTT service.
 It means that you have a more scalable cluster, that supports geoclustering.
 With geoclustering, you can deploy a single MQTT service across different datacenters, spread in different regions.
 You can deploy a truly global service.
 - The backend integration that are supported in ejabberd Business Edition will be available in MQTT.
 You have no need